simeononsecurity/simeononsecurity.ch/content/articles/mastering-risk-management-framework-cybersecurity/index.en.md

 - **Broad Security Domains**: The chosen controls cover a wide spectrum of **security domains**.
 These encompass access control, authentication, encryption, and more.
 For example, a system dealing with financial transactions might prioritize controls related to secure payment processing.

-- **Tailored Prioritization**: Security control selection is not a one-size-fits-all approach.
+- **Tailored Prioritization**: Security control selection isn't a one-size-fits-all approach.
 It's about prioritizing controls that directly address the system's vulnerabilities and align with its use case.
 If the system handles personal health information, controls related to **data encryption** and **secure access** would be given precedence.

 For instance, a cloud-based storage service would choose controls that ensure secure data transmission and storage, emphasizing encryption and access management.
 On the other hand, an e-commerce platform would prioritize controls to prevent unauthorized access to customer payment information.